tawanda-profuse/Arrays-in-JavaScript/README.md

 ***Example output of our code:***
 ![Example output of our code](https://github.com/tawanda-profuse/Arrays-in-JavaScript/blob/master/images/image_6.png)

 The loop accesses each item in the array and returns it before proceeding to the next.
-We use the variable ***x*** to work as the index as we go over our array, making sure to increase it by 1.
-The loop terminates when variable ***x*** reaches the value of 5.
-I have used the `length()` method which is a feature available for arrays in order to get the size of the array.
-The `africanCountries` array has a size of 6, and generally the size of an array is always one more than the last index.
-The last index of our array is 5 and it holds the value ***Kenya***.
-A good way to remember the last index in any array is using `console.log()` on the array, that way we can automatically find the last index of our array which is the returned value minus 1.
+We use the variable **`x`** to work as the index as we go over our array, making sure to increase it by 1.
+The loop terminates when variable **`x`** reaches the value of 5.
+I have used the **`length()`** method which is a feature available for arrays in order to get the size of the array.
+The **`africanCountries`** array has a size of 6, and generally the size of an array is always one more than the last index.
+The last index of our array is 5 and it holds the value **`Kenya`**.
+A good way to remember the last index in any array is using the **`length`** method on the array and displaying it with **`console.log()`** on the array, that way we can automatically find the last index of our array which is the returned value minus 1.

 ```
 africanCountries.length; // This will return 6